 See previous question.

-If your friend is interested in modelling, have her submit her details here.
-No guarantees—I select the models I work with based on compatibility of their look/style/experience/personality with my vision/tastes.
-I usually have a waiting list.
+If your friend is interested in a photoshoot, have her request one here.
+I select the models I work with based on compatibility of their look/style/experience/personality with my vision/tastes, and I usually have a waiting list.

 I carry a portable changing room that I can quickly set up anywhere.
 My models love this!